deusExMac/TwitterSearch/README.md

      Downloads fields for specific tweets identified by their ids given as arguments.
 Fields of tweets retrieved are specified by the settings ``tweet.fields`` in the configuration file.
      - ``[-f <file name>]`` : filename containing list of tweet ids.
 Each id must be in a separate line

      - ``<list of tweet ids>``: list of tweet ids, separated by whitespace.
 Can be one or more.
+If a file name containing tweet ids is provided with the -f option and a list of tweet ids as arguments, these two lists are merged.

      For each successfully retrieved tweet, a set of fields are displayed that include: id, author id, date created, type ( op (meaning original tweet), reply, retweed etc) and the actual content/text of the tweet.

      ### Example